Nidhi-Datawizard/Data-Cleaning-in-SQL-/README.md

 # Data-Cleaning-in-SQL

+**The project aims to identify and fix inaccuracies, inconsistencies, and irrelevant data within the dataset.**

 Here is a concise summary of a SQL data cleaning project:

 Data cleaning is an essential step in any data analysis project, involving identifying and correcting inaccuracies or inconsistencies in a dataset.